MartinMiles/Sitecore.RSS.ContentSearch/README.md

 ## Instructions

 Clone the code and rename as a Helix feature module, or use on its own.
 The code contains class library for a feature module alond with TDS project with the serialization.
-You may alternatively prefer using traditional sitecore package from SitecorePackage folder instead of using TDS.
+You may alternatively prefer using traditional sitecore package from SitecorePackage folder instead of using TDS - the one is available under `SitecorePackage` folder.

 ## Serilization / TDS contains the following nodes with children:
 - `/sitecore/templates/Feature/RSS` - RSS folder and standard values with insert options for RSS Feed.